cs-gy6903/2022-fall/project/README.md

 ending with a TLS client capable of interacting with real-world endpoints.
-To simplify the assignment's implementation, we will restrict the supported ciphersuite to `TLS_AES_128_GCM_SHA256` using ECDHE with x25519 for key exchange, 128-bit AES in GCM mode for symmetric encryption, and ed25519 for signatures.
-We will not implement session resumption/stores, pre-shared keys, downgrade prevention, or other real-world concerns that would be required for a practical TLS implementation.
+To simplify the assignment's implementation, we will restrict the supported ciphersuite to `TLS_AES_128_GCM_SHA256` using ECDHE with x25519 for key exchange, 128-bit AES in GCM mode for symmetric encryption, and ECDSA for signatures.
+We will not implement [session resumption][32]/stores, [pre-shared keys][31], [downgrade prevention][30], [key updates][29], or other real-world concerns that would be required for a practical and real-world secure TLS implementation.

 The client will, however, need to validate the server certificate, checking for things like expiration, signature validity, etc. The client will also implement